made-ml-in-prod-2021/ilyabasharov/ml_project/README.md

 │
 ├── src			<- Source project code
 │	│
+│	├── test.py		<- Test pipeline
-│	├── main.py		<- Main file for run
+│	├── train.py	<- Train pipeline
 │	├── entities	<- Set of entities in the form of dataclass.
 All suggested params of │	│	│
 │	│	├── dataset.py	<- ... custom dataset